 Entering the Swiss market for cocoa

-Opportunities for premium chocolates made from specialty and certified cocoa are growing significantly in Switzerland.
-The Swiss market for Fairtrade and organic products is especially large compared to other countries.
+Opportunities for premium chocolates made from speciality and certified cocoa are growing significantly in Switzerland.
+The Swiss market for fair-trade and organic products is especially large compared to other countries.
 Given the widespread availability of certified chocolates in Switzerland, certification may be a key entry requirement for cocoa exporters in most Swiss market segments.

 Contents of this page

 Switzerland is not a member of the European Union (EU), but a member of the European Free Trade Association (EFTA).
 To facilitate free trade with the EU, to a large extent, Switzerland has adapted its food laws to European law.
-Hence they are based on EU legislation.
-For a complete overview of EU requirements, refer to our study on buyer requirements for cocoa or consult the specific requirements for cocoa in the EU Trade Helpdesk.
+Hence, they are based on EU legislation.
+For a complete overview of EU requirements, refer to our study on buyer requirements for cocoa or consult the specific requirements of the Swiss Federal Food Safety and Veterinary Office.

-- Musts: legal and non-legal requirements you must meet to enter the market.
+- Legal and non-legal requirements you must comply with.

-- Additional requirements: those you need to comply with to keep up with the market.
+- Additional requirements to keep up with the market.

 The highlights for these requirements are given below, specified for the Swiss market when relevant.